If you are considering submitting an application to Saint John's University, there is no application fee, which means it is free to apply.

 Saint John's University does not offer early decision but does offer early action.

-The Early Action deadline is December 15, which is coming up fast!
+🗓️ The Early Action deadline is December 15.
 Saint John's University will release EA admissions decisions no later than January 15.

-Saint John's University accepts about 87% of early action applicants and 81% all applicants for all deadlines.
-In 2021, Saint John's University admitted 77 of the 882 who applied early action.
+Saint John's University accepts around 92% of early action applicants and 89% all applicants for all deadlines.
+In 2021, Saint John's University admitted 81 of the 867 who applied early action.

 Saint John's University is a moderately difficult school to get into.
 Saint John's University evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.